zenglenn42/utbc2019-hw-13-doppelganger/README.md

 ![alt](docs/img/hannah-troupe-s5PoKQEHnxk-unsplash.jpg)

 Sometimes appearances can be deceiving.
 We judge too soon.
-The UI is pretty plain at the moment, but under the covers is a nice object oriented survey controller that enables behavior.
-We instantiate it in our home page html:
+The UI is pretty plain at the moment, but under the covers is a nice object oriented survey controller that enables behavior and a goodly flow of HTML (and JSON that could be easily leveraged to beautify the frontend).
+Here's how we instantiate the controller:

 ```
 <!DOCTYPE html>